 What the research says

-Weak follow-up: a generic thank-you email sent 48 hours later that reads, "Thank you for taking the time to meet with me.
+Weak: A generic thank-you email sent 48 hours later: "Thank you for taking the time to meet with me.
 I enjoyed learning about the role and the company.
 I look forward to hearing from you."

-Strong follow-up: an email sent within four hours that reads, "Hi Sarah, thank you for the conversation this morning.
+Strong: An email sent within four hours: "Hi Sarah, thank you for the conversation this morning.
 Your point about the team's shift toward event-driven architecture was particularly interesting -- it aligns closely with the migration I led at [Previous Company], where we reduced latency by 40% while cutting infrastructure costs.
-I wanted to mention that experience since it directly relates to the challenges you described.
-I am genuinely excited about this role and the team's direction."
+I wanted to mention that experience since it directly relates to the challenges you described."

 The difference is specificity, speed, and substance.
 The strong follow-up references something specific from the conversation, adds value the candidate did not fully convey during the interview, and arrives while the interviewer's memory is still fresh.